 We envision a world where every individual is socially aware, environmentally conscience, and effortlessly confident.
 They have the strength and resources they need to pursue their dreams, no matter how impossible it may seem.

 1 in 3 women and 1 in 4 men have been victims of physical violence by an intimate partner in their lifetime (National Coalition Against Domestic Violence).
 There are approximately 20.9 million victims of human trafficking globally (International Labor Organization, 2012).
 The survivors who manage to escape these circumstances often find themselves lacking an education or financial resources in addition to language and cultural barriers.
 As a result, they face difficulty in rebuilding their lives.

 New York City’s 3-6 month timeframe for residential assistance often does not offer enough time for survivors to overcome their traumas and discover independence.
 Although counseling and mentoring are important services offered by shelters, our communications with program directors and residential advocates revealed a need for more cathartic and confidence building activities so that survivors can rejoin the community after leaving the shelters.

 Trauma cannot always be expressed in words, or even directly recalled, yet can have a profound impact on an individual's ability to work or simply form connections with others.
 Crafting allows survivors to express themselves creatively, working through difficult emotions and gradually building trust to connect with themselves and each other.

 Since our inception, we have focused on one motto: We can all make a change.
 We may not be in a perfect position to help others, but we are all different.
 We can all teach and learn from one another as we go.

-Whether it is language translation, htE workshop facilitation, volunteer coordination, marketing, web development, or sheer enthusiasm, we always welcome opportunities to grow together.
+Whether it is language translation, htE workshop facilitation, volunteer coordination, marketing, fundraising, or sheer enthusiasm, we always welcome opportunities to grow together.